ChristianDjurhuus/blog/content/posts/first-post.md

 skills w.r.t. presenting technical content to non-technical peers.
 I hope you will participate in this experiment, and any feedback would be very appreciated.

 <img src="network_evolve_forcev3.gif" width="1000" />
+(The evolution of the Wikipedia hyperlink network of Marvel and DC superheros)